What is cystometry?

 This is called urinary retention.
 Weak muscles of the urinary tract and pelvis can

 lead to loss of urine control.
-This is because the muscles cannot stay tight enough
+This is because the muscles can't stay tight enough

 to hold urine in the bladder.
 Or the bladder does not have enough support from the

-pelvic muscles to stay in its proper position.
+pelvic muscles to stay in its correct position.
 Cystometry may be used to find the

 cause of symptoms like these.

-There may be other reasons for your healthcare provider to recommend cystometry.
+There may be other reasons for your healthcare provider to advise cystometry.